CfSOtago/GREENGrid/analysis/generation/nzElecGenTrends.md

+\newpage

+# Citation

 If you wish to use any of the material from this report please cite as:

- * Anderson, B. (2018) _NZ Electricity Generation History_, [Centre for Sustainability](http://www.otago.ac.nz/centre-sustainability/), University of Otago: Dunedin
+ * Anderson, B. (2018) _NZ Electricity Generation Trends 1998-2017_, [Centre for Sustainability](http://www.otago.ac.nz/centre-sustainability/), University of Otago: Dunedin.

 This work is (c) 2018 the University of Southampton.